3 Things That Can Happen If Your Air Conditioner Isn't Level

 Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

-Air conditioners are usually installed on concrete pads.
+Air conditioners are often placed on concrete pads.
 As time passes, the pad could crack, shift or sink.
-This can result in breakdowns and even premature failure.
-Let’s go over some of the issues that can happen and how to repair an air conditioner that isn’t level.
+This can cause breakdowns and even premature failure.
+Let’s review some of the issues that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is a critical part.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
+Your air conditioner’s compressor is an important component.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
 Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 The compressor needs oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.